maglietti/QB-OrderTrackingGuide/createOrders.md

 4. Click the **Import From File** button

 ![](assets/images/image-22.png)

-Next we will review how each field will be imported to ensure it is correct.
+Next we'll review how each field will be imported to ensure it's correct.
 1. Review the fields to be sure that the correct data is going to the correct fields
 2. Click the **Import** button
 3. Click **OK**